tick97115115/civitai_api/README.md

 ## Attention

 1. you could only get model's availability from endpoint models or modelId endpoints!
+    - some of the models have an EarlyAccess duration at the first time they get published.
 2. Trainned Prompts could only get from VersionId or Hash endpoints!